-The Enterprise Risk Management (ERM) framework defines how the Group manages risk and it specifies how risk responsibilities are structured to ensure appropriate oversight and accountability.
+The Enterprise Risk Management (ERM) Policy defines how the Group manages risk and it specifies how risk management responsibilities are structured to ensure appropriate oversight and accountability.
 The ERM framework sets common standards for how the Group organises activities to identify and respond to risks and it helps the Group in meeting its objective to provide value to customers, employees, society, and investors.

-The ERM framework as well as its supporting policies are approved by the Board of Directors.
+The ERM Policy is supported by policies approved by the Board of Directors.